adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 ## Test #5 - Overlay some rules

 Hopefully the value of the DOT is starting to become clear.
 You may start to imagine new rules that you would like to implement.
-Or you may notice a rule, and after very careful consideration, you decide you no longer want to be informed of that rule (usually not recommended).
+Or you may notice a rule and decide, after very careful consideration, that you want to silence it (usually not recommended) or change its severity.
 Let's see how to do that.

 The DOT allows the user to extend the core rules.
 To create a new rule, first review the properties of a rule by reviewing [the official specifications](https://github.com/adobe/aem-dispatcher-optimizer-tool/tree/main/core#rules) and
-[instructions on how to extend the rules](https://github.com/adobe/aem-dispatcher-optimizer-tool/tree/main/core#extending-the-core-rules) on the same page.
+[instructions on how to extend the rules](https://github.com/adobe/aem-dispatcher-optimizer-tool/tree/main/core#extending-the-core-rules) on that same page.

 Also review the
 [core rules provided with DOT](https://github.com/adobe/aem-dispatcher-optimizer-tool/blob/main/core/src/main/resources/core-rules.json).